 Full-time and adjunct faculty who possess or earn a master's, or doctoral degree are eligible to receive a degree stipend payment each academic year.
-Adjunct faculty degree stipends are prorated based on a percentage of full time teaching load per quarter (summer quarter excluded).
+Adjunct faculty degree stipends are prorated based on a percentage of full-time teaching load per quarter (summer quarter excluded).

 The degree stipend does not become part of the employee's base pay.
-One degree stipend will be provided at the highest degree level for each academic year.
+One (1) degree stipend will be provided at the highest degree level for each academic year.
 The stipend may only be paid for earned degrees beyond degrees already attained.
 For example, an individual who already has a master's degree would not receive a stipend for subsequently earning a second master's degree.
 Official transcripts from a regionally accredited institutions must be provided to Human Resources to qualify for the stipend; stipends will not be applied retroactively.
+Adjustments are only made at the beginning of the next annual contract (full-time faculty) or quarterly contract (adjunct faculty).